marc2332/marc2332/README.md

 ### 😃 About

-I like descentralized apps, cryptos and to learn new things as much I can, everyday.
+I like decentralized apps, cryptos and to learn new things as much I can, everyday.

 I am currently digging into Rust 🦀, Flutter 🐦 and Python 🐍 😄